 We need to make an early start today on our journey to Bangweulu, meaning 'where the water meets the sky'.
 For the next two nights, we camp beside the floodplains of Bangweulu, surrounded by unspoilt wilderness.

-Interestingly we pass the tree where David Livingstone was reputed to have died and where is heart is buried, his body being buried in England.
+Interestingly we pass the tree where David Livingstone was reputed to have died and where is heart is buried, his body having been buried in England.
 Our journey north is both interesting and varied and our next destination is a remote, well-kept secret.
 Bangweulu is a paradise for enthusiastic bird watchers, but there is no shortage of other wildlife if birds are not your thing.
 There are large herds of black lechwe numbering over 100 000, as well as elephant, buffalo, tsessebe, reedbuck, Burchell's zebra, oribi and sitatunga.
 For the serious bird watchers, there is a feast of waterfowl including the elusive shoebill stork.

 Day nine is spent exploring this precious wetland area.
 First, we drive to the starting point of our walk and then we set off into the bush on foot.
 Wading through the swamps we hope to encounter nesting shoebill storks, other birds and animals - a memorable adventure!
 At about noon we return to camp for lunch and a rest.

 Later in the afternoon, we embark on a game drive out on the plains where herds of black lechwe roam.

 This morning we leave the Bangweulu Swamps and rejoin the renowned route of the Great North Road.
 By mid-afternoon today we reach our next camp, Mutinondo Wilderness in northern Zambia.
 This 10 000-hectare private reserve incorporates pristine miombo woodlands and wetlands, featuring large granite hills, clear rivers and beautiful waterfalls.
 Mutinondo hosts interesting flora and a variety of antelopes, while leopards and lions are sometimes seen.